vnnycnza/move-it/README.md

 # Move It
-Solution to Smove Fullstack Challenge
+Solution to Smove Fullstack Challenge (https://mysterious-oasis-93723.herokuapp.com/)

 ## Application
 The app allows a user to select or enter a timeframe within the day.
-This input is used to fetch from the Booking Availability API.
-Data from the API is then formatted and the Street Address is queried using Google Maps API.
+This input is used to fetch from the `Booking Availability API`.
+Data from the API is then formatted and the Street Address is queried using `Google Maps API`.
 Results from Booking Availability API with available_cars > 0 are returned as a list with the street address, count of available cars and drop off count.
 A map is also shown with markers for the given drop-off locations.
 Street Address of drop-off locations can also be seen upon click of map marker.

 ## Features
 - Form to enter start and end time
-- API calls to Smove API and Google Maps
+- API calls to `Smove API` and `Google Maps`
 - Shows list of locations with available cars
 - Shows map of drop off locations
 - I like to move it move it